top of page

 I could go camping with two people, or with the addition of a roof top tent, sleep four.
 By adding an external awning I could sleep up to six.

-The record was seven, but that was starting to get very tight!
+The record was eight, but that was starting to get very tight!

 By this time I'd built several BootCamps, for friends, family and people that I'd met along the way.
 It had been adapted to fit different passenger carrying vans, and also, interestingly, to larger SUV and 4WD vehicles.

-Four wheel drive vehicles opens up a whole new list of possibilities, they may lack the interior space of a van, but they can get to places that a van cannot reach, opening up new possibilities for wild camping and adventuring.
+Four wheel drive vehicles opens up a whole new list of places to go.
+They may lack the interior space of a van, but they can get to places that a van cannot reach, opening up new possibilities for wild camping and adventuring.

-I was on my umpteenth revision of the BootCamp, getting it right: the features, functionality and quality has, I must admit, become a bit of an obsession!
+I was on my umpteenth revision of the BootCamp, getting it right: the features, functionality and quality had, I must admit, become a bit of an obsession!

 Some years had passed, my half-business-half-hobby was blossoming into something real.
-I'm glad I stuck to the principles that I started with: keep it simple, build it well, out of quality materials.
+I'm glad I stuck to the principles that I started with: keep it simple, build it well, use quality materials.

 Often products start with a great design from smart engineers, which then gets watered down as the cost accountants reduce it to rubbish with inferior materials, all in search of better profits.